Badruddin Shaikh

 Badruddin Shaikh (13 September 1952 – 26 April 2020) was an Indian politician and a member of the Indian National Congress.
-He was the Leader of Opposition in the Ahmedabad Municipal Corporation from 2010 to 2020.
+He was the Leader of the Opposition in the Ahmedabad Municipal Corporation from 2010 to 2020.

 Early life

 Shaikh graduated from Bhakt Vallabh Dhoda College in Ahmedabad and did his post-graduation from H. K. Arts College and had studied law from L.A.
 Shah Law College.
 He practised as a lawyer before joining politics.